Kawhi Leonard: 2025–26: Career high in scoring

-2025–26

-On October 31, 2025, Leonard recorded 34 points, five rebounds, five assists, and six steals as the Los Angeles Clippers defeated the New Orleans Pelicans 126–124, with Leonard hitting a game-winning 22-foot jumper with 0.4 seconds remaining.
-It marked his 10th career game-winning shot, including the playoffs, and his third career buzzer-beater.
+Return to Toronto (2026–present)

+In June 2026, reports emerged that Leonard could be made available via trade by the Clippers.
+According to NBA insider Jake Fischer, Leonard was open to signing a contract extension if traded, but only with two former teams – the Toronto Raptors or San Antonio Spurs.
+The Raptors confirmed their interest in re-acquiring Leonard, with general manager Bobby Webster stating the team would be "opportunistic" in the trade market that summer.
+The Clippers, however, maintained they still had avenues to build a contending roster around Leonard and had not made him available.

+On June 30, ESPN reported that the Raptors and Clippers have agreed to a potential trade involving Leonard.
+The Raptors organization indicated on July 9, that it planned to wait for the conclusion of the salary cap investigation involving Leonard and the Clippers before proceeding.
+On September 2, the NBA concluded its investigation, and levied multiple penalties, including a $700,000 fine for Leonard.
+On September 14, Leonard was traded back to the Raptors in exchange for Brandon Ingram, Gradey Dick and five draft picks.

 National team career

-In 2015, Leonard played in Team USA's Showcase game, scoring 14 points for the USA White Team.
+In 2015, Leonard played in he United States team's showcase game, scoring 14 points for the USA White team.
 Leonard was a finalist for both the 2016 and 2020 United States men's Olympic basketball team rosters.

 Leonard was originally chosen to be a member of the 2024 United States men's Olympic basketball team as part of the 2024 Summer Olympics in Paris.
 However, despite participating in a few practices with the team, on July 10, 2024, just before the team's first friendly scrimmage with Canada, he withdrew from the Olympic roster after consultations with the Clippers and USA Basketball officials.
 He was replaced by Derrick White of the Boston Celtics.